Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Remove-AzureRmSqlDatabaseFromFailoverGroup.md

 # Remove-AzureRmSqlDatabaseFromFailoverGroup

 ## SYNOPSIS
-The Cmdlet that drops databases from the Azure SQL Failover Group.
+Removes one or more databases from an Azure SQL Database Failover Group.

 ## SYNTAX

 ```
-Remove-AzureRmSqlDatabaseFromFailoverGroup -FailoverGroupName <String>
+Remove-AzureRmSqlDatabaseFromFailoverGroup -ServerName <String> -FailoverGroupName <String>
- -Databases <System.Collections.Generic.List`1[Microsoft.Azure.Commands.Sql.Database.Model.AzureSqlDatabaseModel]>
+ -Database <System.Collections.Generic.List`1[Microsoft.Azure.Commands.Sql.Database.Model.AzureSqlDatabaseModel]>
- [-Tags <Hashtable>] -ServerName <String> -ResourceGroupName <String> [-WhatIf] [-Confirm] [<CommonParameters>]
+ [-Force] -ResourceGroupName <String> [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-This command must be executed on the primary server.
-The command drops the corresponding secondary databases on all secondary servers and unregisters the read-write databases from the FG.
-The database input parameter is a Azure Sql Database Model and it should be either piped in or passed in as a environmental variable.
+Removes one or more databases from the specified Azure SQL Database Failover Group.
+The databases and replication relationships are left intact, but they will no longer be accessible through the Failover Group endpoints.

+To obtain database objects with which to populate the '-Database' parameter, use (for example) the Get-AzureRmSqlDatabase cmdlet.

+The Failover Group's primary server must be used to execute the command.

 ## EXAMPLES